Superstars (British TV programme)

-Superstars is a sports competition in which elite athletes from a variety of sports compete against each other.
-The athletes must not compete in the sport for which they practice as their profession; resembling a decathlon.
+Superstars is a TV sports competition in which elite athletes from a variety of sports compete against each other in a number of events, resembling a decathlon.
+The athletes must not compete in the sport for which they practice as their profession.
 Points are awarded for the position in which the competitor places in each event.
 The competitor with the most points at the end of all ten events is declared the champion.

 On the original ABC version, an athlete was able to compete in a maximum of seven events, but no athlete was permitted to compete in the sport(s) of his or her profession.
-In the World, International, European and British versions of the contest, athletes would compete in 8 out of 10 events, with no one allowed to take part in their own sport, although some handicapping rules did apply.
+In the World, International, European, and British versions of the contest, athletes would compete in 8 out of 10 events, with no one allowed to take part in their own sport, although some handicapping rules did apply.

 The idea was developed by 1948 and 1952 Olympic figure skating champion Dick Button.
 He shopped the idea to all three U.S. television networks, and ABC bought it as a special for the winter of 1973.
 The first Superstars competition was held in Rotonda West, Florida in February 1973 and was won by pole vaulter Bob Seagren.
-The BBC covered the competition and aired their own programme, featuring British athletes on 31 December 1973, which was won by 400-metre hurdles Olympic champion David Hemery.
+The BBC covered the competition and aired their own programme, featuring British athletes, on December 31, 1973, which was won by 400-meter hurdles Olympic champion David Hemery.
 Television broadcasts of the competitions were popular both in Europe and North America in the 1970s and 1980s.
-Further events featuring European athletes started in 1975, with six World Superstars championships taking place from 1977 to 1982.
+Further events featuring European athletes started in 1975, with six World Superstar championships taking place from 1977 to 1982.

-Competitors participate in a range of different sporting events, including a 100-yard dash/100m sprint, a half mile (800 m) run, obstacle course or steeplechase, weightlifting, soccer skills, rowing, tennis, basketball, bicycle racing, shooting and swimming.
-The sports have varied over time and between the various national and international competitions; in the first competition there was no obstacle course, but table tennis and baseball hitting were included, while the European versions featured a 600m Steeplechase, indoor cycling on a highly banked velodrome, and the infamous "Gym Tests".
+Competitors participate in a range of different sporting events, including a 100-yard dash/100m sprint, a half mile (800 m) run, an obstacle course or steeplechase, weightlifting, soccer skills, rowing, tennis, basketball, bicycle racing, shooting and swimming.
+The sports have varied over time and between the various national and international competitions; in the first competition, there was no obstacle course, but table tennis and baseball hitting were included, while the European versions featured a 600-meter steeplechase, indoor cycling on a highly banked velodrome, and the infamous "Gym Tests".

-Canadian soccer player Brian Budd was unbeaten in Superstars contests, winning the World Championship three times from 1978 to 1980, making him the most successful Superstar of all time.
+Canadian soccer player Brian Budd was unbeaten in Superstars contests, winning the World Championship three times consecutively from 1978 to 1980, making him the most successful Superstar of all time.